 Another Louisiana bluesman who's renowned for getting a crowd involved is Bobby Rush.
 The guitarist and vocalist was born in Homer, in the northern part of the state.
 Though he also moved away, he retained the area's musical flavors and showed his love on his latest album Decisions.

 Guy and Rush are just a couple of the big draws to the popular Crescent City Blues & BBQ Festival.
-The free event presented in the autumn (October 14-16, 2016) by the Jazz and Heritage Foundation features three days of nonstop blues.
-The aroma of barbecue and the vibrations of the blues fill the air surrounding the festival site at Lafayette Square in the heart of the New Orleans business district.
+The free event presented in the autumn (October 13-15, 2017) by the Jazz and Heritage Foundation features three days of nonstop blues.
+The aroma of barbecue and the vibrations of the blues fill the air surrounding the festival site at Lafayette Square Park in the heart of downtown New Orleans.